SciMed/style-guide/README.md

 * Do not rely on or store data in the DOM.
 (This is particularly true from a security stand point.
 Do not put secure or sensitive information in the DOM.
 For example do not have a hidden field with a SSN, or that determines whether someone is an admin).

 # SCSS
-* Order styles alphabetically.
+* Order styles alphabetically within a selector.
 * Use the SCSS `@import` declaration to require stylesheets vs `*= require`.
+  * Imported sass module filenames should begin with an underscore and end with .scss only (e.g. `_mystyles.scss`)
-* Use the `asset-url` helper for images and fonts. [see example](samples/asset_url.md)
+* Use the `asset-url` helper for images and fonts. [see example](samples/asset_url.md) Note that if you use any of the ruby helpers, the file name requires .erb at the end of the file name. (e.g. my_styles.css.scss.erb)
 * Lowercase and dasherize class names.
 * Avoid the `>` direct descendant selector when the descendant is a tag [see example](samples/descendant.md)
 * Avoid ID selectors
-* Use SCSS variables
+* Use SCSS variables (For example colors are often used in multiple places)
 * Generic naming is favored over domain-driven naming (e.g. `.aside` vs `.cytometry`)
 * Prefer naming elements by content type over visual traits (e.g. `.aside` vs `.left-side-bar`)
 * Encapsulate framework and grid system class names into semantic styles [see example](samples/mixins.md)
 * Use `box-sizing: border-box;` (Whenever browsers support it, this allows you to define the size of actual boxes, rather than the size before padding and borders are added.
 Generally works for IE8+).
 * Consider the organizational advantages of SMACSS.
+(We should link to our SMACSS guide here.)
+* Sometimes files should be named `my_styles.css.scss.erb`, sometimes it should be `my_styles.scss.erb` (Will - to add detail)

 # HTML
 * Do not use tables for presentational layout. *That's sooo 1999.*